Medium/medium-api-docs/README.md

 GET https://api.medium.com/v1/users/{{userId}}/publications
 ```

 The response is a list of publication objects.
 An empty array is returned if user doesn’t have relations to any publications.
 The response array is wrapped in a data envelope.
+This endpoint will return all publications in which a user has a role of "editor" or "writer" along with a maximum of 200 other publications the user follows or has other relationships with.

 Example response: